Upgrade To a New Release

 • A database (with a specific schema), holding the data of the node.

-Generally, all changes to configuration files should be backwards compatible, and therefore not be affected by the upgrade process.
+Generally, all changes to configuration files should be backward compatible, and therefore not be affected by the upgrade process.
 In rare cases, there might be a minor change to the configuration file necessary in order to support the upgrade process.
 Sometimes, fixing a substantial bug might require a minor breaking change to the API.
 The same applies to Canton scripts.

 The schema in the database is versioned and managed using Flyway.
 Detecting and applying changes is done by Canton using that library.
 Understanding this background can be helpful to troubleshoot issues.